haiiliin/pandoc-templates/templates/ascelike-new/README.md

-# asce-new: Template for Preparing Your Submission to the American Society Of Civil Engineers (ASCE)
+# ascelike-new: Template for Preparing Your Submission to the American Society Of Civil Engineers (ASCE)

 This is a template for preparing your submission to the American Society Of Civil Engineers (ASCE).
 It is based on the [ASCE LaTeX template](https://www.overleaf.com/latex/templates/template-for-preparing-your-submission-to-the-american-society-of-civil-engineers-asce/pbwcqsvndpty/).